-LADA is delighted to announce that the second recipients of the annual Garrett Centre commission are performance poet Linden McMahon and community gardener Hari Byles, who will develop a participatory project, Earthlings, responding to a number of green spaces across Bethnal Green.
+For the Garrett Centre Commission 2019, performance poet Linden McMahon and community gardener Hari Byles, developed a participatory project, Earthlings, which responded to a number of green spaces across Bethnal Green.
 Hari and Linden create participatory projects which respond to accessibility, sustainability, soil and alternative sanitation through poetry, performance and conversation.

 The Garrett Centre commission is intended to contribute to LADA’s engagement with our neighbourhood, with individuals and communities in Bethnal Green, and to further our role as a Centre for Live Art.
 Commissioned projects explore and test ideas for new ways of working within and around the Garrett Centre, and new ways of engaging with local publics and partners.